Crveni Đavoli: Characteristics

 The Đavoli does not consist of a certain group of people with a specific identity.
 People from different social backgrounds are assembled at the group.
 The symbol of the Đavoli is a Hajduk with the Serbian traditional cap called Šajkača.
-In Serbian tradition, the Hajduk is a romanticized hero figure, a kind of Serbian Robin Hood.
+In Serbian tradition, the Hajduk is a romanticized hero figure.
 During the 18th century, the dense forests of Šumadija were the refuge for the Hajduks that fought against Ottoman occupation.
 Kragujevac is the main city of the Šumadija region and the Šajkača belongs to the traditional folk attire of Šumadija.
 Hence, they use the rebellious soul of the Hajduks against injustice and the characteristic Šajkača cap as their symbol.

 A graffiti of the Đavoli in Kragujevac.

 The Đavoli are primarily an anti-fascist supporter group.
 One reason is the Kragujevac massacre by Nazi German soldiers during World War II.
 About 7000 Serbian men and boys were murdered.
 Therefore, there is a deep-rooted antifascist attitude within the Đavoli.
 The group's traditional colors are mainly red which are also the colors of all the Radnički Kragujevac sports clubs.
 During games fans will often be clad in red, as well as official team merchandise, and other products.
 Red caps are especially popular, just like the first fans of Radnički Kragujevac through which they were recognizable.
 Some also wear the Šajkača.
 Their style of supporting includes the use of flares and large flags, choreographies, chanting, and displaying banners.
-Instruments such as drums and trumpets often feature, similar to the supporters in South America.
-This creates for the region a typical and distinctive atmosphere.
-Similar to the Balkan Brass Bands during the Guča Trumpet Festival in central Serbia.